 So the big issue in construction is in managing the sites and all the different contractors.
 You have new workers on site every day.
 Self-employed workers may not comply with health rules.
 Many are afraid of admitting health issues.
 Others won’t tell the truth about their health (and safety) and the PC has no history to look back on.
 But what if Joe has left his spectacles at home and be blind as a bat without them?

-Add the issue of the huge numbers of foreign and agency workers and twenty-four-hour working and you see the problem.
+Add the huge numbers of foreign and agency workers and twenty-four-hour working and you see the problem.
 Some don’t even understand the risks and some don’t even care.
 PC’s, as well as doing the construction, have to make sure everyone on the site is fit.
-And the neighbourhood is protected from noise and dust from say, taking soil samples.
+And it protects the neighbourhood from noise and dust from say, taking soil samples.

 How it Works Sometimes